Jacob Abel (racing driver)

-William Jacob Abel (born March 9, 2001) is an American racing driver who competes in the IndyCar Series driving the No. 50/51 Honda for Dale Coyne Racing.
-He previously competed in Indy NXT for Abel Motorsports.
+William Jacob Abel (born March 9, 2001), known professionally as Jacob Abel, is an American racing driver who competes in the IMSA SportsCar Championship in LMP2 for Era Motorsport.
+He has competed in the IndyCar Series for Dale Coyne Racing full-time in 2025, and Abel Motorsports at the Indianapolis 500 in 2026.
+He previously competed in Indy Lights/Indy NXT for Abel Motorsports between 2022 and 2024, with a one-off weekend in 2026.

 Junior racing career

 Lower formulae

 Abel began his senior racing career in 2017 at the age of sixteen, competing in the F4 United States Championship with Abel Motorsports.
 The following season, Abel stepped back to a partial-season schedule in both the F4 United States Championship and the new-for-2018 F3 Americas Championship.
 Abel would score four podiums in his opening season in F3, en route to a fourth place championship finish.
 He took his first win in the series early the following season, scoring back-to-back victories at Road Atlanta.

 In 2023, Abel stepped outside of North America for the first time in his racing career, taking part in the 2023 Formula Regional Oceania Championship with Kiwi Motorsport.
 He claimed four podium finishes, completing the season with a third place championship finish.
 He returned to the series in 2024, making his first appearance during Round 4 at Euromarque Motorsport Park.